This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 You can also use a designated tool that is designed to add heat during a breast pumping session to aid in milk letdown.

-Like this awesome hands-free heating pack.
+Like this awesome hands-free heating pack I found for you on Amazon.

 Try some vibration